Chuweic/Soccer-Team-Management/README.md

 - Positions are assigned based on player's perferred position. when preferred position is full, plyers will be randomly assign to rest positions.

 ## Citations.
-there is no citations in this program.
+There is no citations in this program.